abuwalid1998/Wallet-App/README.md

 ## Description

 This project is a full-stack application that allows users to manage their Ethereum and USD wallets.
 Users can perform operations such as buying and selling Ethereum, and transaction logs are maintained for each user.
-The backend is built using Spring Boot, and the frontend is developed using Vue.js.
+The backend is built using Spring Boot, and the frontend is developed using React.

 ### Key Features
 - User registration and authentication